arvidn/libtorrent/docs/manual.rst

 The return value indicates if the remap was successful or not.
 True means success and false means failure.
 The sum of all the files passed in through ``map`` has to be exactly the same as the total_size of the torrent.

+Changing this mapping for an existing torrent will not move or rename files.
+If some files should be renamed, this can be done before the torrent is added.

 begin_files() end_files() rbegin_files() rend_files()